xavierdidelot/TransPhylo/README.md

 `devtools::install_github('xavierdidelot/TransPhylo')`

-# Tutorial
+# Documentation

 The TransPhylo tutorial can be downloaded [here](https://raw.githubusercontent.com/wiki/xavierdidelot/TransPhylo/TransPhylo-Tutorial.pdf).
 This tutorial is also available within the R package as a vignette.
-There will be more instructions and tutorials coming soon.
+The TransPhylo reference manual can be downloaded [here](https://raw.githubusercontent.com/wiki/xavierdidelot/TransPhylo/TransPhylo-RefMan.pdf).

 # Getting help